Study on data analysis for Ives-Stilwell-type experiments based on first principles: Conclusions and remarks

+One might argue that although the measurement accuracy of the Doppler effect can only be represented by that from a single laser beam, it is possible to correlate the two measurements from antiparallel and parallel laser beams, which are of different types of Doppler effects, in order to improve accuracy without challenging the physical phenomenon.
+However this is not true, because the Doppler phenomenon is judged by checking the accuracy of Doppler effect from a single laser beam, and the correlation of the two measurements may confuse the physics of Doppler effect and change the accuracy, and further challenge the judgment of Doppler phenomenon.

+It should be reiterated that the essential flaw of the Letter \cite{r7} is the definition of the measurement accuracy for Doppler effect inconsistent with Einstein Doppler formula, instead of whether $\beta=0.338$ or $\beta=0.338,377,22$ should be taken in data analysis, although the correct $\beta=0.338$ is taken in the paper.

 Generally speaking, the experiment itself does not prove anything, as it only provides readings of instruments and meters.
-It is the researchers of the experiment who use these readings to form a chain of evidence to prove what they want to prove.
+It is the researchers of the experiment who use these readings to form a chain of evidence to support their conjectures.
 Therefore, for the same readings of instruments and meters, the formed chain of evidence may depend on the way of thinking of the researchers, resulting in different conclusions.
 The Ives-Stilwell experiment is probably a typical example, as shown below.

-In 1938, Ives and Stilwell famously reported that the results of their experiment ``appear to be a satisfactory confirmation of the Larmor-Lorentz theory'' \cite{r3}, namely their experiment satisfactorily confirmed \emph{Lorentz's ether theory}.
-However Jones argued that the predictions obtained from Einstein's special relativity are identical with those obtained by Ives based on Lorentz's ether theory \cite{r4}, namely the Ives-Stilwell experiment satisfactorily confirmed \emph{Einstein's special relativity}.
+In 1938, Ives and Stilwell famously reported that the results of their experiment ``appear to be a satisfactory confirmation of the Larmor-Lorentz theory'' \cite{r2}, namely their experiment satisfactorily confirmed \emph{Lorentz's ether theory}.
+However Jones argued that the predictions obtained from Einstein's special relativity are identical ~with those ~obtained by Ives ~based on Lorentz's ether theory \cite{r9}, namely the Ives-Stilwell experiment satisfactorily confirmed \emph{Einstein's special relativity}.

 From above it can be seen that Jones' and Ives-Stilwell chains of evidence, formed based on the same experimental data, support completely different conclusions.